 The random utility model (RUM) is the most renowned model of stochastic choice and it is the leading notion of stochastic rationality in economics (\cite{mcfadden1990stochastic}, \cite{mcfadden2006revealed}): choice probabilities satisfy the RUM hypothesis if they result from the aggregation of the choices of rational - preference maximizing - decision-makers.
 These aggregate choices are normally referred to as \emph{stochastically rational}.

-A starting point of the present paper is the observation that aggregate choices may be stochastically rational even if all decision-makers are irrational, i.e. they violate the tenets of rationality.\footnote{In this paper, rationality equates the maximization of transitive and complete preferences which is equivalent to both Sen's property $\alpha$ and the weak axiom of revealed preference (WARP); see \cite{arrow1959rational} and \cite{sen71}.} The intuition behind this observation is simple.
+A starting point of the present paper is the observation that aggregate choices may be stochastically rational even if all decision-makers are irrational, i.e. they violate the tenets of rationality.\footnote{In this paper, we assume that a “rational” decision-maker is one who maximizes a strict linear order.
+This notion is equivalent to Sen's property $\alpha$ \citep{sen71} or the weak axiom of revealed preference (WARP) \citep{arrow1959rational}.
+We refer to section \ref{sec: preliminaries} for precise definitions.} The intuition behind this observation is simple.
 If the irrationalities of decision-makers are sufficiently uncorrelated, they will cancel out, and aggregate data will appear \emph{as if} stochastically rational.\footnote{This intuition is not new. \cite{becker} famously pointed to it while \cite{grandmont1992transformations} noticed that "Wald, Hicks, Arrow, Hahn, and quite a few others" conjectured that enough "heterogeneity" should yield a nicely behaved aggregate demand.} We call the subset of RUMs that display this property "\emph{irrational}" [I-RUM].